 Yes.
 Most graduate courses in the iSchool have a student-teacher ratio of 9:1.
-Students who pursue the thesis option will work one-on-one with a faculty advisor in their second year, and many students work on faculty research projects, through independant studies, or as graduate assistants or volunteers.
+Students who pursue the thesis option will work one-on-one with a faculty advisor in their second year, and many students work on faculty research projects, through independent studies, or as graduate assistants or volunteers.

 Do instructors have experience in today’s business environment?

 Yes.
 Your instructors include both full-time faculty members who serve as consultants in business and government and professional faculty who are professionals currently employed in such areas as usability testing and graphic design.
-Their client lists include Microsoft, Google, Facebook, the World Bank, and federal agencies such as the National Institutes of Health, U.S. Department of Education, and National Science Foundation.
+Their client lists include Microsoft, Google, Facebook, the World Bank, and federal agencies such as the National Institutes of Health, the U.S. Department of Education, and the National Science Foundation.